uefs/finaldauefs/README.md

 #Tô na Final

-This app is intended to be a small guide for UEFS students that don't know the criteria for final exams.
+This app is intended to be a small guide for UEFS students that don't know UEFS' criteria for final exams.

 Code is terrible and untested, but seems to work.